 From rental units to grocery stores, owners must keep their land, buildings, and architectural features reasonably safe and hazard-free.
 Unfortunately, many owners neglect to do so.
 While accidents happen, if you suffered a severe injury due to poor maintenance or improper construction, you may be able to file a premises liability case and sue for damages.
-At Aigen Law Firm, we have worked with hundreds of clients who suffered an injury on another person’s property in or around Miami.
+At Aigen Injury Law, we have worked with hundreds of clients who suffered an injury on another person’s property in or around Miami.
 For more information on how we can help, please schedule a free consultation today.

 What Is Premises Liability?